cs10/fa26/home.md

 </div>

-## Announcements: Wednesday, September 9
+## Announcements: Friday, September 11
-- Project 1 Party will occur during lab next week on 9/9 & 9/10, and attendance will be optional.
-Come get help on your project!
 - Project 1 will be due on Wednesday, 9/16, at 11:59 PM
 - Added CS10 late?
 Read <a href="https://edstem.org/us/courses/102681/discussion/8227793">EdStem post #39</a>
   - Late adds should expect to spend extra time to catch up